 Your annual Rates bill is calculated by multiplying the rateable value of your property by the annual rate poundage.
 The Assessor for Dunbartonshire and Argyll & Bute determines the rateable value, as shown in the Valuation Roll, and the Scottish Government sets the poundage each year.

-- Basic Property Rate (poundage) increased from 49 pence to 49.8 pence paid by businesses with a rateable value of no more than £51,000
+• Basic Property Rate (poundage) of 49 pence paid by businesses with a rateable value of no more than £51,000

-- Higher Property Rate increased from 51.6 pence to 52.4 pence paid by businesses with a rateable value more than £95,000.
+• Higher Property Rate of 51.6 pence paid by businesses with a rateable value more than £95,000.